Skip to content

 So, this heart week, see your GP for a blood pressure check.
 The only way of knowing whether your blood pressure is high is to have it checked.
 If your numbers are high, take action – it could save your life.

-For more information on blood pressure and heart health visit the National Heart Foundation of Australia.
-To find about nib’s Health Management Programs, contact us on 1800 339 219 or email thecoach@nib.com.au.
+For more information on blood pressure and heart health visit the National Heart Foundation of Australia, or learn more about nib's Health Management Programs.